St. John the Divine's sanctuary is open for meditation. Please sign in and wear a mask.

 If you are not subscribed to the Diocesan twice monthly email newsletter, the DioLog, please click [here] to subscribe.
 If you are subscribed, don't forget to open it and read it every time!
 There is a lot going on in every corner of the Diocese, and you wouldn't want to miss anything.

-Faithfully in Christ, The Right Reverend Thomas J. Brown Bishop, Episcopal Diocese of Maine
+Remarks by The Right Reverend Thomas J. Brown, Bishop of Maine November 2, 2020

 MDI+ Episcopal Churches:

 Confidential Prayer Chain: Unlike our published prayer lists, prayer requests that come into the Prayer Chain remain private to the prayer chain itself, which will pray devotedly for one week unless an updated request is made.
 If you'd like to know more about this or our Pastoral Care Team, please contact our office administrators.

 St. Mary and St. Jude The Rev. Stephen Muncie is conducting a Zoom Bible Study on Wednesday mornings at 10:30 a.m.
 He is using the New Revised Standard Version (NRSV) translation of the Bible but you may use any translation you have on hand.
 For direct dial or URL information for this meeting, click here.

 Church of Our Father Music and Chatter: On each Wednesday at 5:30 pm there is a 30 minute program entitled "Music & Chatter".
 The idea is to keep us all involved and up to date.
 It can be seen on the MDI Episcopal You Tube channel.
 Click on the link below: https://www.youtube.com/channel/UC-fGpm4_aFoi0mNvMiXhSwg.